monking/punch/README.md

 	   Summing with the -k option will treat the task as ending at the current time, while using the -h option will treat it as ending at midnight.

+	   punch rounds all times down to the minute when printing sums, so that the individual sums in a report may not add up exactly to the total shown.
+The larger number will always be the more accurate.

 Notes / Caveats
 ---------------